tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![part-2-sharpe-ratios](Images/part-2-sharpe-ratios.png)

-* We drop the three stocks with a negative sharpe ratio since it either means the risk-free rate is higher than the portfolio's return, or the portfolio's return is expected to be negative.
+* We drop the three stocks with a negative Sharpe ratio since it either means the risk-free rate is higher than the portfolio's return, or the portfolio's return is expected to be negative.

   ![portfolio_drop_three](Images/portfolio_drop_three.png)